Skip to main content

 MDEA natural gas scrubber

 BASF is the licensee of the MDEA plants, as well as for two other gas scrubbing plants, the ammonia plants and the synthesis gas plants.
-Through successful collaboration, the LiquiSonic® System recommended for MDEA concentration measurement by BASF AG Ludwigshafen.
+Through successful collaboration, the LiquiSonic® System is recommended for MDEA concentration measurement by BASF AG Ludwigshafen.

 H2S and CO2 contaminated MDEA (rich amine) is transferred to the so-called stripper after washing.
 In the stripping process, the washing solution is heated, causing the sour gases to desorb.
 The regenerated MDEA (lean amine) is then cooled, filtered, and returned to absorption.